Royalties Simulator

 - Release consistently to stay in the algorithm

-- Claim both master and publishing rights (Prisma does this for you)
+- Claim both master and publishing rights

 - Pitch to playlists and editorial curators